derlin/bda-lsa-project/src/main/scala/bda/lsa/svd/Readme.md

 ```

 Notice :
- * The svd algorithm requires to iterate over the matrix multiple times.
+ * The svd algorithm `computeSVD` method requires to iterate over the matrix multiple times.
 It is importand to cache the RDD before processing.
  * The V matrix is already transposed (should be called V' to be mathematicaly right)

 [1] org.apache.spark.mllib.linalg.distributed.RowMatrix